Why Worry With Dividends? Their Five-Year Reinvested Value For First Trust Rising Dividend Achievers ETF

 The plot above shows how much reinvested dividends of RDVY's have returned compared to those for the popular ETFs SPY and NASDAQ:QQQ (which track the components of the S&P 500 and NASDAQ 100, respectively, and pay out dividends for their underlying securities).
 Note that the bars could not be below zero, because a reinvested dividend represents a fraction of a share of a company, and company shares cannot go below zero.
 Note, too, that the bar for RDVY represents the final difference between the red and blue lines on the first graph above.

-By looking at the price chart of RDVY's common stock one can see that price appreciation alone misses a fair bit of value if one's considering holding the stock for a long period of time.
-This is the case for other equities too; check out all Benzinga's dividend data here or in an enhanced view on Benzinga Pro.
+Finally -- what's the point of all this?
+The key insight to take from this article is to note how much value simply looking at the price chart of RDVY's common stock misses if one's considering holding the stock for a long period of time.
+Dividends surely can matter.